AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 There are two scenarios how this mechanism might be used during development:
 - If the buffer should never be replaced, the capacity of a %LocalString has to be increased step-by-step (during the software development/testing cycle) at the moment the warning is issued.
-  This has to be done, until the member-buffer is huge enough and no more warning is raised.
+  This has to be done until the member-buffer is huge enough and no more warning is raised.
 - If it is OK that the buffer is replaced "every once in a while" because special situations with higher capacity requirements may well occur but are still rather seldom, then the warning should be switched off for the specific instance.
 By switching the warning off, a developer places the information in the code that the internal buffer size might be too small in some occasions.
-  Having this explicit information, helps to understand the intentions of the software developer.
+  Having this explicit information helps to understand the intentions of the software developer.

-If the latter case applies, then the warning can be disabled using inherited method
+If the latter case applies, then the warning can be disabled using the inherited method
 \alib{strings::TAString;DbgDisableBufferReplacementWarning}.
 This inline method is empty in release-compilations and this way optimized out by the compiler.